-When CHEM feature is supported, the AF may include the value of Maximum Packet Loss Rate for UL within the "maxPacketLossRateUl" attribute and/or the value of Maximum Packet Loss Rate for DL within the "maxPacketLossRateDl" attribute in "medComponents" attribute.
+When CHEM feature is supported, the NF service consumer may include the value of Maximum Packet Loss Rate for UL within the "maxPacketLossRateUl" attribute and/or the value of Maximum Packet Loss Rate for DL within the "maxPacketLossRateDl" attribute in "medComponents" attribute.
 For CHEM feature, see Annex B.14.